projectcalico/calico/getting-started/windows-calico/quickstart.md

 1. Run install-calico-windows.ps1 with correct parameters.
 The powershell script will perform following tasks.

-   - Downloads {{site.prodNameWindows}} release binary and other Windows utilities files.
+   - Downloads {{site.prodnameWindows}} release binary and other Windows utilities files.
    - Downloads Kubernetes binaries.
-   - Configures {{site.prodNameWindows}} and starts the Calico service.
+   - Configures {{site.prodnameWindows}} and starts the Calico service.

 1. To skip any of the above tasks, see [Installation script parameters](#installation-script-parameters).